JoyOfCodingPDX/GettingStarted/README.md

 populate it from my repository.

 Now, here comes some of the magic.
 Make a "bare" clone of my repository.
-This "bare" clone is disconnected from the remote repository hosted on GitHub.
-Note that the name of the directory is `PortlandStateJavaGettingStarted.git`; it is not the same as a regular clone of the repository.

 ```sh
 $ git clone --bare https://github.com/DavidWhitlock/PortlandStateJavaGettingStarted.git
 ```

+Note that the name of the directory created by the bare clone is `PortlandStateJavaGettingStarted.git`; it is not the same as a regular clone of the repository.
+This "bare" clone is disconnected from the remote repository hosted on GitHub, which is what we want because starting today your code will be different from mine.

 Then push the bare clone to your newly-created private repository.